dekuNukem/duckyPad/kit_assembly_guide.md

 Line up the `Front Plate`, and install the `2.8mm Screws`.

-Don't tighten each one right away!
+**`DO NOT`** tighten each screw as you install it!
 Put them all on loosely first, then tighten them one-by-one.

 This ensures the plate is properly lined up.
 Again, don't over-tighten.